Why Choose this Training Course?

 The British Standards Institution defines facilities management as: “The integration of processes within an organization to maintain and develop the agreed services which support and improve the effectiveness of its primary activities”.

 Facilities managers have therefore responsibilities for providing, maintaining and developing many services.
 These range from property strategy, space management and communications infrastructure to building maintenance, administration and contract management.
 Facilities management includes space, infrastructure, people and organization.

-This highly popular AZTech training course will feature how to establish, implement, manage and continually improve your facility department to get the best out of the facilities within the given boundaries of costs, performance and other important factors during its total lifetime.
+This Facilities Management Specialist training course will feature how to establish, implement, manage and continually improve your facility department to get the best out of the facilities within the given boundaries of costs, performance and other important factors during its total lifetime.

 - Proper knowledge of the basic principles of facilities management